GUIDE ON KIMONDO CAMP (ASILIA AFRICA) IN SERENGETI

-SAFARI TRIP IDEA FOR KIMONDO CAMP IN SERENGETI TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR KIMONDO CAMP (ASILIA AFRICA) IN SERENGETI TANZANIA

 When staying at Kimondo Camp in Serengeti, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara and Ngorongoro Crater.
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.

 You may optionally extend out to offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale by the relaxing Lake Tanganyika.